shimaore/astonishing-competition/middleware/log-rated.coffee.md

 - the entire `@session` object, used for troubleshooting, into the trace-database (this includes the session.data object set in tough-rate and others)

+  The trace-databases can be deleted after whatever period is convenient in terms of storage space and legal obligations.

         trace_database = ['trace',client,client_period].join '-'
         try